-Due to a tight budget we stayed at the Poets Hostel, a very cool, artsy place situated near all the main tourist attractions.
+Due to a tight budget, we stayed at the Poets Hostel, a very cool, artsy place situated near all the main tourist attractions.
 Despite my immediate regret at booking a hostel, it was extremely clean, modern and perfectly situated in among all the tourist hot spots that you’ll want to see while staying in Lisbon.
 Above all, it was really affordable and we didn’t have any problems staying here.
-Rather than bunk in a shared dorm, we booked a private room and really enjoyed our stay.
+Rather than a bunk in a shared dorm, we booked a private room and really enjoyed our stay.

 Rossio Square is a good place to base yourself as it’s centrally located to the main tourist attractions and everything is easy walking distance.
 There are a number of hotels to choose from and it will just depend on your budget and personal tastes as to which one you choose.

 What to see and do

 We wanted to see as much of Lisbon as possible, so booked onto the X Day Tour run by We Hate Tourism Tours.
 Our guides Marcos and Miguel were incredibly funny and knowledgeable, the tour was excellent value and we saw everything we wanted to and more.
 They took us to places we wouldn’t have been able to find or visit without them and took excellent care of us, sharing so much history.

 Our day was spent strolling through castles and villages in Sintra, eating freshly baked (and completely life-changing) chorizo and cheese rolls from a roadside vendor in Serra de Sintra, indulging in ice creams in Cascais and standing on the most western point of Europe at Cabo Da Roca, once considered to be the ‘edge of the world’.
 Absolutely inspiring!